linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

 {{< note >}}
 As of version 2.2.13-7, Dovecot no longer provides a default SSL certificate.
 This affects Debian 8 users, and means that if you wish to use SSL encryption (recommended), you must generate your own self-signed certificate or use a trusted certificate from a Certificate Authority.

 Many email service providers such as Gmail will only accept commercial SSL certificates for secure IMAP/POP3 connections.
-To communicate with these providers, follow our guide for obtaining a commercial SSL certificate for [Debian and Ubuntu](/docs/security/ssl/obtain-a-commercially-signed-ssl-certificate-on-debian-and-ubuntu) or [CentOS and Fedora](/docs/security/ssl/obtain-a-commercially-signed-ssl-certificate-on-centos-and-fedora).
+To communicate with these providers, follow our guide for obtaining [a commercial SSL certificate](/docs/security/ssl/obtain-a-commercially-signed-tls-certificate/).
 {{< /note >}}

 ## Installing Packages